version-1/version-1/README.md

 ### Hi there 👋  I'm Jiro.

-I'm a full-stack developer with 5+ years of experience.
+I am a full-stack developer with over 8 years of experience, passionate about creating better UX and improving quality of life.
-Thank you for visiting my GitHub profile.
+Thank you for visiting my profile.

 - [Linkedin](https://www.linkedin.com/in/jjoo-1b3766145/)
 - [Twitter](https://twitter.com/version1_2017)